 5. Walruses like to assemble into herds

-Walruses are very social and are typically found in large shoreline herds or living on moving pack ice.
-These are the areas humans will most likely encounter them on Svalbard cruises.
-Walruses use pack ice as diving platforms to take short, shallow dives.
+Walruses are very social, typically found in large shoreline herds or living together on moving pack ice.
+These are the areas we most often encounter walruses on our Svalbard voyages.

 6. The walrus has preferred haul-out sites

-7. Walruses are not too picky about what they eat
+7. Walrus diets are not picky

 And while it is not common, some walruses even hunt ringed and bearded seals.
-These walruses are almost always sizable males with large shoulders and chest muscles.
+These walruses are almost always sizable males with large shoulders and strong chest muscles.